Small group learning: Concept

 This model is based on the idea that the small group learning format encourages learners not only to express their understanding of a topic but also compare their ideas, allowing for a deeper and more meaningful learning.
 It is also expected to develop personal generic attributes such as communication, team-working, presentation, and debating skills.

 Small group learning can take the form of a classroom-based training through experiential learning activities such as case study analysis, role plays, games, simulations, and brainstorming, among others.
 These activities require the learners to work together to achieve a learning goal.
 This is seen as a powerful learning method for students of all ages and linked to the active learning research showing increased student motivation and attainment.
 In a recent meta analysis of group learning studies based on 49 independent samples, from 37 studies encompassing 116 separate findings, students who learned in small groups demonstrated greater achievement.
 However, studies that do produce positive outcomes are not always received with so positively by those in the teaching profession because of classroom management issues.

+Small-group learning is closely related to research on cooperative learning and social interdependence theory.
+Johnson and Johnson argue that cooperative learning is most effective when learners have positive interdependence, individual accountability, promotive interaction, appropriate social skills and group processing.
+In higher education, Johnson, Johnson and Smith describe cooperative learning as an instructional approach based on structured interaction rather than simply placing students in groups.